uPortal-contrib/fbms/README.md

 # Form Builder Microservice (FBMS)

-The _Form Builder Microservice_ (FBMS) project is an Apereo uPortal Ecosystem component that adds a _Form Builder_ feature set to the portal.
-This Git repo contains the sources for the _back-end_ elements of this solution;  to use FBMS in uPortal, you must also include its _front-end_ component in uPortal-start.
-This web component is developed independently as the [uPortal-contrib/form-builder][] project.
-Front- and back-end communicate exclusively through REST APIs.
+The _Form Builder Microservice_ (FBMS) project is an Apereo uPortal Ecosystem component that adds Form Builder capabilities to uPortal.
+This Git repo contains the sources for the _back-end_ elements of this solution;  to use FBMS in uPortal, you must also include its _front-end_ component:
+`form-builder`.
+The `form-builder` web component is developed independently at the following
+location:  [uPortal-contrib/form-builder][].
+Front-end, back-end, and uPortal communicate exclusively through REST APIs.

 FBMS is developed with the following Java Platform technologies: